sttrayno/ACI-Ansible-Guide/README.md

 ## Prerequsites

-For these exercises we'll first need a machine with Ansible installed.
+For these exercises we'll first need a machine with Ansible installed so that we can run our playbooks.

 A popular way of running Ansible is through Ansible Tower, commercial offering intended for teams looking to operationalise Ansible.
 Tower provides many features ontop of Ansible including a frontend, RBAC, a lot of out the box integrations and provides reporting, a GUI and a REST API.
 Organisations looking to operationalise Ansible may use this for the advantages mentioned.
 However for someone learning we can drive our playbooks from the CLI using the classic Ansible packages.